Upgrading an Expo App

 The following packages were not updated.
 You should check the READMEs for those repositories to determine what version is compatible with your new set of packages: @react-navigation/native, @react-navigation/stack, prop-types, tslib, @babel/core, @types/expo__vector-icons, @typescript-eslint/eslint-plugin, @typescript-eslint/parser, eslint, eslint-config-prettier, eslint-plugin-prettier, eslint-plugin-react, expo-cli, prettier, sharp-cli

-3. Upgrade the Rest of the Packages
+3. Upgrade the Unknown Packages

 .